Temple tank: Haridra Nadhi

+A prominent event associated with Haridra Nadhi is the Theppotsavam (Float Festival), celebrated grandly for ten days.
+Among these, the Aani Pournami day is especially significant, marking the largest and most spectacular theppam (float) procession of the festival.
+On this day, the processional deities of Sri Rajagopalaswamy are taken on a beautifully illuminated float around the sacred tank, accompanied by Vedic chants, traditional music, and thousands of devotees, creating a mesmerizing spiritual ambiance.

 Kalyani

-Kalyani, also called pushkarni, are ancient Hindu stepped bathing wells.
+Kalyani, also called pushkarani, are ancient Hindu stepped bathing wells.

 These wells were typically built near Hindu temples to accommodate bathing and cleansing activities before prayer.
 They are also used for immersion of Ganesha idols during Ganesha Chaturthi.

-In Sikhism
+Sarovar

 In Sikhism, temple tanks are called sarovar (Punjabi: ਸਰੋਵਰ sarōvara).